-“Live, Skye wears her heart on her sleeve and Reiners plays the hell out of his telecaster.”
+“Live, Skye wears her heart on her sleeve and Reiners plays the hell out of his telecaster.” —The Village Voice

-Fueled by a shared passion for country, rock ‘n roll, bluegrass and mountain music, Elena Skye (Chicago, IL) and Boo Reiners (Charlotte, N.C.) have led their Hoboken/NYC based Demolition String Band for almost two decades.
+Fueled by a shared passion for country, rock ‘n roll, bluegrass and mountain music, Elena Skye (Chicago, IL) and Boo Reiners (Charlotte, N.C.) have led their Hoboken/NYC based Demolition String Band for over two decades.
 They both started out as kids, taking lessons, slowing down classic recordings, jamming with anyone and everyone and performing in bluegrass bands.
-Their paths first crossed at an independent bookstore in Hoboken, N.J. co-owned and managed by Elena.
+Their paths first crossed at a bookstore in Hoboken, N.J. co-owned and managed by Elena.
 Their after-hours jams at Blackwater Books and nearby pubs led them to form a band.

 They soon found themselves part of an emerging bluegrass, country and roots music scene just across the river on Manhattan’s Lower East Side, leading a bluegrass jam on Sundays on Saint Mark’s Place and playing every Monday night as part of The Alphabet City Opry.
 They appeared regularly on WKCR’s Moonshine Show and Elena made frequent appearances as guest deejay hosting segments such as Women In Bluegrass and The Roots of Country.